Stellar Paris Bistros Where Parisians Dine But Tourists Rarely Find

 The last time we dined at this gem of a Paris bistro, frothy amuses bouches in shot glasses arrived at the table as soon as we sat down — setting the tone for this modern bistro meal.
 We started with marinated fresh mackerel served on a salad with a tangy Thai-influenced vinaigrette.
 That was followed by roasted sea bream: crispy-skinned fish on a bed of vegetable couscous, and a chilled red wine from the Auvergne.

-Founding chef Sylvain Danière was a Yves Camdeborde protégé from the original La Régalade in the 14th.
-For our most recent review, also see, The Best of Paris 2018…
+Founding chef Sylvain Danière was a protégé of Yves Camdeborde (the original founder of La Régalade when it was in the in the 14th).
+For our review, also see, The Best of Paris 2018…

 • 92 Rue Broca 75013